theol0403/odomDebug/README.md

 ![odomDebug](https://github.com/theol0403/odomDebug/raw/master/odomDebug.png)

-# Installation
-## Use in External Project
+## Installation in external project
+### Use pre-built template
+Instead of building the project yourself you can use a pre-built template to apply to your external project.
+Download <a href="https://github.com/theol0403/odomDebug/raw/master/odomDebug%401.1.0.zip" target="_blank">`odomDebug@1.1.0.zip`</a> from the repository and then fetch into PROS as described below.
 ### Building
-To build, clone the repository and run `prosv5 make template`.
+To build the template yourself, clone the repository and run `prosv5 make template`.
+### Apply template to project

-Then run `prosv5 c fetch <template>` to import the package into PROS.
+Now that you have a template, run `prosv5 c fetch <template>` to import the template into PROS.

 Finally, run `prosv5 c apply odomDebug --force-apply` in your destination project to install the package.
 You can now use odomDebug in your project.

-### Use Pre-built Package
-Instead of building the project yourself you can use a pre-built package to use in your external project.
-Download <a href="https://github.com/theol0403/odomDebug/raw/master/odomDebug%401.1.0.zip" target="_blank">`odomDebug@1.1.0.zip`</a> from the repository and then fetch into PROS as described above.

-## Use as Standalone Project
+## Use as standalone project
 You can also use this repository as a standalone project and run it directly on the robot.
 Build by running `prosv5 make`.
 There is an example program in `src/opcontrol.cpp`.
 You will have to provide your own odometry.